N-W-Turash/finder/README.md

 ## Team Party Restaurant Finder

-#### Purposes behind developing this web app
+### Purposes Behind Developing This Web App

 Each team at Monstar Lab Bangladesh have a team party every month, every team goes out and has lunch together to strengthen team bonding.
 But they always find it difficult to choose a restaurant.
 This web app intends to solve this problem by offering some handy feratures.
 Like, the app can select a restaurant randomly from a list of nearby restaurants.
 Upon successful selection, the web app will display information regarding the selected restaurant and it will also display the map view of that selected place.
 Apart from that, users can search for an appropriate restaurant based on keywords regarding restaurant's name, location and category.

-#### How to run/build the app
+### How to Run/Build the App

 If you want to run the app in <b>development mode</b> then execute the follolwing commands from the CMD (git and Node.js need to be installed on your machine for performing these).